uubufr/VMMgr/VM_CONFIGS/README.md

 **Directory**: VM_CONFIGS

-**Description**: This dir contain all you VM definition, used for generate a qemu config
+**Description**: This dir contain all your VM definition, used for generate a qemu config

 **PATH**: $VMMGR_DATA_PATH/VM_CONFIGS